-230 French G. (2007).
+French G. (2007).
 Children's early learning and development.
 National Council for Curriculum and Assessment (NCCA), p.
 11.

-It is worth mentioning that the Arabic League had issued, before the Convention on the rights of the child of 1989, the Charter on the rights of the Arab child in 1983 which consisted of an introduction and 51 articles distributed on several topics.232 The Charter has mentioned, in the introduction, the United Nations Charter and the Declaration on the granting of the right of peoples to self-determination, and the development and social development, and the Universal Declaration of human rights, the Universal Declaration of the rights of the child, and the Charter of the Arabic League and the competent agencies, and Social Work Charter of Arab countries, and others.
+It is worth mentioning that the Arabic League had issued, before the Convention on the rights of the child of 1989, the Charter on the rights of the Arab child in 1983 which consisted of an introduction and 51 articles distributed on several topics.
+The Charter has mentioned, in the introduction, the United Nations Charter and the Declaration on the granting of the right of peoples to self-determination, and the development and social development, and the Universal Declaration of human rights, the Universal Declaration of the rights of the child, and the Charter of the Arabic League and the competent agencies, and Social Work Charter of Arab countries, and others.
 The fundamental rights adopted by this Charter were:

 - 1. Right of the child to care and upbringing based on family stability; - 2.
-The child's right to social security; - The child's right to health care, for the child and the mother form theday she becomes pregnant; - 4.
+The child's right to social security; - 3.
+The child's right to health care, for the child and the mother form theday she becomes pregnant; - 4.
 The child's right to a healthy environment; - 5.
 The right to adequate and appropriate nutrition; - 6.
 The child's right to a name and a nationality from birth; - 7.
 The child's right to free education and upbringing in pre-school and primary education as a minimum; - 8.
 The right of children to social service; - 9.
 The right of children in state's care and protection from exploitation, neglect, and their right for regulating their employment, and to be upfront to obtain disaster relief; - 10.
 The child's right to openness to the world and to be raised on love of humanity.
-The Charter of the Arab child differs form the Convention on the rights of the child in that it considers the maximum age of a child to be fifteen years, while, the International Convention considered it to be eighteen years;233
+The Charter of the Arab child differs form the Convention on the rights of the child in when born, in normal circumstances, then finally his rights in exceptional circumstances.231 But it is noted that these declaration are not mandatory, as is the case in the Convention on the rights of the child of 1989.

-231 United Nations Committee on the Rights of the Child, United Nations Children's Fund, Bernard van Leer Foundation.
+United Nations Committee on the Rights of the Child, United Nations Children's Fund, Bernard van Leer Foundation.
 (2006).
 Implementing child rights in early childhood'.
 Bernard van Leer Foundation, p.
 16.